-The lady of forty, who uses Glenn's Sulphur Soap, the great skin beautifier, drops at least ten years of herage.
-Unlike the dangerous cosmetics which obstruct the pores, it is entirely harmless.
-See that "C. N. Crittenton, Proprietor,," is printed on each packet, without which none is genuine.
+The Culture of Beauty.
+The lady of forty, who uses Gienn's Sul-phur Soap, the great skin beautifier, drops at least ten years of her age.
+Unlike the danger-ous cosmetics which obstruct the pores, it is entirely harmless.
+See that "C. N. Critten-ton, Proprietor.," is printed on each packet, without which none is genuine.
 Sold by druggists and fancy goods dealers.

-Hill's Hair and Whisker Dye, black or brown fifty cents.
+Hill's Hair and Whisker Dye, black or brown. fifty cents.

 brown, fifty cents.
 Fire in dry time is not more dangerous than a consumptive cough.
 Arrest it with Hale's Honey of Horehound and Tar.
 Sold by druggists.

-Pike's Toothache Drops cure in one minute

-From Dr. C. C. Clark, Oswego, N. Y. "I

-have made sufficient experiments of Colden's Liquid Beef Tonic to enable me to say it is by far the best of all the preparations of the kind (food and tonic) that I have ever used.
-To the sufferer from chronic diseases, or the conval-escent, it is invaluable, being both nourishing and strengthening."
-(Remember the name, Colden's-take no other.)
+Pike's Toothache Drops cure in one minute From Dr. C. C. Clark, Oswego, N. Y. "I have made sufficient experiments of Colden's Liquid Beef Tonic to enable me to say it is by far the best of all the preparations of the kind (food and tonic) that I have ever used.
+To the sufferer from chronic diseases, or the conval-escent, it is invaluable, being both nourishing (Remember the name and strengthening."
+Colden's-take no other.)
 Of druggists.

-Chrolithion collars and cutls, while thoroughly waterproof, feel as soft as velvet around the neck and wrists.
+Chrolithion cohars and cuffs, while thor-oughly waterproof, feel as soft as velvet around the neck and wrists.

-Walking made easy with Lyon's Heel Stiff-eners; they keep your boots & shoes straight.
+Walking made easy with Lyon's Heel Stiffeners: they keep your boots & shoes straight.